jwrr/lued/README.md

 * move file has changed checking from C to Lua
 * alt_n - clean up prompt to read empty file.
 <TAB> - If prev line is shorter than current pos then continuue searching up
-ctrl_F - Use the currently opened file as the starting directory. del_sol_in_region. esc_space goes into lua mode. any other esc seq exists lua mode
+ctrl_O - Use the currently opened file as the starting directory. del_sol_in_region. esc_space goes into lua mode. any other esc seq exists lua mode